libssh2/libssh2/docs/libssh2_session_supported_algs.md

 # RETURN VALUE

-On success, a number of returned algorithms (i.e a positive number will be returned).
+On success, a number of returned algorithms (i.e a positive number is returned).
 In case of a failure, an error code (a negative number, see below) is returned.
 0 should never be returned.